Atmosphere-NX/Atmosphere/docs/features/configurations.md

 5 = DEBUG
 ```

+A special level is also provided to prevent prefix creation.
+To use it, do a bitwise OR with this mask:
+`0x100 = NO_PREFIX`

 ## emummc.ini
 This is the configuration file used for the [emummc](../components/emummc.md) component.
-This file is located under the `/emummc/` folder on your SD card.
+This file is located under the `/emuMMC/` folder on your SD card.

+Please refer to the project's repository [here](https://github.com/m4xw/emuMMC) for detailed instructions and documentation.

 ## exosphere.ini
-This is the configuration file used by Exosphère.
+This is the configuration file used by exosphère.
 This file is located in the root of your SD card and a default template can be found inside the `/atmosphere/config_templates/` folder.

 ### Configuring Debugging Modes
 By default, Atmosphère signals to the Horizon kernel that debugging is enabled while leaving usermode debugging disabled, but this can cause undesirable side-effects.
 If you wish to change this behavior, go to the `exosphere` section and change the value of `X` according to the following list.
 ```
+[exosphere]
 debugmode = X
 debugmode_user = X
 ```